ZJU-ACES-ISE/chatunitest-maven-plugin/README.md

 ## Steps to run

-**Overall, you need to introduce two dependencies (core and starter) and a plugin in the project under test**
+**In general, you need to introduce a dependency (core) in the pom of Maven plugin, and introduce a dependency (starter) and a plugin (Maven plugin) in the pom of the project under test**

 **And pay attention to whether the introduced version is correct**